Phillipsburg Union Station: Status, rail trail and service restoration studies

 Union Station received of certificate of eligibility for listing on state and national registers of historic places from the State Historic Preservation Office in November 2003 (ID#4228).
 The New Jersey Transportation Heritage Center operated a mini museum and information center, performed some renovations, and built a collection.

 The Phillipsburg Union Signal Tower, which controlled movement to the station and was taken out of service by New Jersey Transit in 1983, has also undergone restoration.

 An extension of New Jersey Transit Rail Operations Raritan Valley Line from High Bridge station through Glen Gardner, Hampton, Bloomsbury/Bethlehem, NJ and Phillipsburg, in connection with the Norfolk Southern Lehigh Line into Northampton County Pennsylvania, has been considered.
-In 2010, Easton Mayor Sal Panto Jr. promoted the restoration of rail service to Easton or Phillipsburg and possibly Allentown or Bethlehem.
+In 2010, Easton Mayor Sal Panto Jr. promoted the restoration of commuter rail service to Easton or Phillipsburg, and possibly beyond Easton, continuing into Allentown or Bethlehem.

 Studies have also been conducted to connect the station to rail trails.

 The freight line, the Washington Secondary, passes the station, but is limited in what traffic it can carry due to height restrictions presented by the bridge at the station.